musicode/react-native-pure-doc-browser/README.md

 # react-native-pure-doc-browser

+> This repo is deprecated, please visit the new [fs](https://github.com/react-native-hero/fs) repo.

 This is a module which help you preview a document file, such as word, excel, ppt and pdf.

 ## Installation